bseltz-cohesity/scripts/python/extendRetention/README.md

 ## A Note about Timezones

 Cohesity clusters are typically set to US/Pacific time regardless of their physical location.
 If you schedule this script to run on a Cohesity cluster, make sure to account for the difference between your time zone and the cluster's timezone.
 For example, if you want to run the script at 5am eastern time, then schedule it to run at 2am on the cluster.

+If you run the script on the cluster and want the script to offset dates to your local timezone, use the -o parameter.
+For example, if you are in the US eastern timezone, use -o -5

+If on the otherhand, you are running the script on a server in your local timezone, you can omit the -o parameter.

 ## Schedule the Script to Run Weekly